 A typical RFC for somebody with dysautonomia will likely include restrictions on the following:

-Restrictions in your RFC are based on how severe your symptoms are.
-The more restrictions you have in your RFC, the less likely you'll be able to perform certain jobs.
-If your RFC contains enough restrictions to rule out all types of work (for example, you need to lay down throughout the day), Social Security will find that you qualify for disability benefits.
-For more details on how the SSA makes this assessment—including special rules that apply for people over the age of 50—see our section on RFCs.
+If your RFC contains enough restrictions to rule out your past jobs and all types of work (for example, you need to lay down throughout the day, or you can't rise to stand from a sitting position), Social Security will find that you qualify for disability benefits.
+For more details on how the SSA makes this assessment—including special rules that apply to people over the age of 50—see our section on RFCs.

 Social Security provides several methods for you to start your application for benefits.